praekeltfoundation/molo-gem/gem/personalise/DEVELOPERS.rst

         'gem.GemUserProfile__gender'
     ]

-The field must be on the user model or model related to it directly by a singular relation such as one-to-one so it can be accessed directly on the model as a property.
+The field must be on the user model or model related to the user model directly by a singular relation such as one-to-one so it can be accessed directly on the model as a property.
+Please note that referencing models that span further does not work.

 Please use format ``app.model__field`` when adding a new field to the list.